Easter

 Our Lenten journey culminates in Holy Week and the celebration of Jesus’ resurrection on Easter Day.
 We invite you to participate fully in this beautiful memorial sequence.

-Scroll down to learn more about each event or click on the links where available.
+Scroll down to learn more about each event and click on the links where available.

 Palm Cross Creation

-Join us on Saturday (time tbc) to learn how to make Palm Crosses.
+Join us on Saturday 28 March at 9am in the Parish Centre to learn how to make Palm Crosses.

 Palm crosses are woven from palm fronds blessed during Palm Sunday services, commemorating Jesus’ entry into Jerusalem.